Director of Admissions and Enrollment

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute overview of what makes Alpha's approach effective, from AI-powered instruction to the guides who facilitate it.
+A one-minute overview of what enables Alpha's model to succeed, from AI-driven instruction to the guides who facilitate it.

 👉 Quick look (1 min)